yorrickm/sdk-unity/unity/README.md

 make -f docs.Makefile
 ~~~

-And finally you can build the unity package
+And finally you can build the roar unity sdk package

 ~~~
 make -f package.Makefile
 ~~~

+This will produce the roar unity sdk package file RoarIO.unityPackage